Idea89560041/METER/README.md

 # METER
-we will introduce an end-to-end multi-task efficient transformer (METER) for no-reference image quality assessment, the code will public in the future.
+We introduce an end-to-end multi-task efficient transformer (METER) for no-reference image quality assessment, the code will public in the future.